Using technology to support care partners of persons with dementia

 Tele-STELLA is unique because it provides all sessions via videoconferencing over the Internet.
 Guided by trained research staff at the Layton Aging and Alzheimer’s Disease Research Center, family Care Partners (anyone who cares for a person with dementia) learn skills and effective methods to understand and address the changes and challenges caused by dementia.

 Along with learning strategies to help with difficult feelings and behaviors, Care Partners meet others who have similar experiences.
-The aim of our research is to learn how helpful Tele-STELLA is for families.
+The aim of our research is to learn how helpful this program is for families.

 Care Partners (anyone who cares for a family member with dementia) will participate in individual sessions with a Guide for 4 weeks, then in small groups for another 4 weeks to learn about dementia-related behaviors and how to cope with them.
+After this, Care Partners will participate in an 8-week group program.
 Care Partners complete online questionnaires about stress and mood.